chipsalliance/Caliptra/doc/Caliptra.md

 	a. **Open:** To reduce the overall complexity, there is a proposal to write a SOC generated random number as a part of fuse population.
 From there, FW will implement DRBG using DRNG as a starting point.

 8. Caliptra IP will deassert Ready\_for\_Fuse wire as soon as the fuse write done register is written.
-8. Caliptra IP moves security critical assets in fuse registers (eg. UDS) to Key Vault.
+9. Caliptra IP moves security critical assets in fuse registers (eg. UDS) to Key Vault.

 ## Boot Media Independent Flows

 ### Caliptra FW Push Flow

+*Figure 11: FW Push Flow*

 ![](./images/Caliptra_boot_flow3.jpeg)